Advancing Tools for Simulation-Based Inference: LHC application: pp->WZ

 Before the likelihood inference, we impose the pre-selection cuts

 They ensure that the backgrounds are negligible for the likelihood inference.
 As shown in App.~\ref{app:backgrounds}, incorporating backgrounds into the likelihood inference is straightforward.

 For the reconstruction level we focus on derivative learning.
-As seen at parton level, it yields reliable results for $WZ$ production.
-In addition to repulsive-ensemble MLP results, we also employ L-GATr.
+As seen at parton level, it yields reliable results for our $WZ$ analysis.
+This method is well motivated for our current analysis, but we want to point out that it could be insufficient for a full NLO analysis.
+The reason is that the phase space and theory parameter dependence can cause the appearance of large weights in underpopulated regions.
+In such a scenario, morphing aware likelihood learning could be a more stable method.
+Additionally, fractional smearing would be a useful tool to further tackle this issue.

+For our $WZ$ reco-level analysis, we employ L-GATr in addition to repulsive-ensemble MLP results.
 The main input features are the three lepton 4-momenta and $\ETmiss$.
 In addition, we provide the sum of the lepton charges, the number of jets, and several reconstructed high-level observables: $m_{Z}^{\ell\ell}$, the reconstructed $Z$ boson transverse momentum $p_T^Z$, $p_T^{W\ell}$, $m_T^W$, and the transverse mass of the di-boson system $m_T^{WZ}$.

 To generate the training and validation datasets, we employ fractional smearing with the threshold $t = 0.5$ for each of the targets $R_{i,ij}(z_p)$.
 The training dataset contains around 650k events, the validation dataset 220k events, and the test dataset (generated without fractional smearing), 200k events.